demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

 The next step is adding the `findUserProfile` function, which finds the user profile by username.

-If the `Username` of the logged in user matches with the `Username` that we are looking to find, we don't need call the `findUserProfile`.
-Instead we can use the `newProfile` function to get the profile from the `User` and modify its `IsSelf` property to `true`.
+If the `Username` of the logged in user matches with the `Username` that we are looking to find, we don't need to call the `findUserProfile`.
+Instead, we can use the `User` value that we get from the session cookie and then call `newProfile` function with the logged in user to get the profile and modify its `IsSelf` property to `true`.

 ```fsharp